-However, Luxemburg is the world’s most productive country, and people work on average 29 hours per week.
-Additionally, with a strong focus on balance between work, family and extracurricular activities, employees have a minimum of five weeks paid leave per year.
+However, Luxembourg is the world’s most productive country, and people work on average 29 hours per week.
+Additionally, with a strong focus on balance between work, family and extracurricular activities, employees have a minimum of five weeks of paid leave per year.
 With a population of over 600,000, some might say it is easy for them to achieve what they are doing, but it can also be argued that it is scalable for a country like Canada with 37 million.
 Read more.

 Australia is also ahead of the game in terms of productivity and workplace health.
-They are ranking 7th for productivity and have strong government support for workplace health.
+They are ranked 7th for productivity and have strong government support for workplace health.
 They provide significant funding for workplaces – to the tune of $222 million.
 Read more.

 Of course, a healthy working population doesn’t solve our productivity and health outcomes by itself, but it is a very significant contributor.
-Just think about it, 90% of the population is working and spending more time with colleagues and at work then at home with family.
+Just think about it, 90% of the population is working and spending more time with colleagues and at work than at home with family.
 The work environment heavily influences health, and a state of mental, emotional and physical health is necessary to be fully productive.

 So, let’s get going and start investing in our economy through workplace health.
 Become a member of Wellness Works Canada to show your support and get recognized for what you already do to support workplace health and performance.